 In general a pork loin is roasted by first searing it by roasting at a higher temperature for a short period of time.
 In this recipe the loin is cooked at 425 degrees for 15 minutes, this cooks the outside of the meat and helps seal in the juices.
 The result is a juicier more flavorful roast.

 Once the initial sear is done, reduce the oven temperature to 350 degrees.
 Now bake the pork for 20 minutes per pound.
 The finished roast should have an internal temperature of 145 degrees.
+Use a meat thermometer or instant read thermometer to check the internal temperature for doneness and ensure the pork is cooked safely.

 Pork Cuts to Roast with Apples

-Obviously I think a loin is a great cut of meat to roast with apples, but that is not your only choice.
-A pork tenderloin may be a good choice if you are only serving a few people and don’t care for leftovers.
 Pork chops are also popular baked with apples.
-Keep in mind either choice would require a significant reduction in cooking time and would require a reduction in other ingredients roughly equivalent to the weight difference of the meat.
-Your apples and onions will likely not be quite as soft either.
+This choice would also require a reduction in cooking time and would require a reduction in other ingredients roughly equivalent to the percentage of weight difference of the meat.
+Your apples and onions will not be quite as soft either.

 Choosing Apples for Pork

-Some apples are better than others to team with pork.
+Some apples are better than others to team with roasted pork.
 Of course, your own flavor preferences will help you with selecting.
 The some of the best apples for cooking and baking in general are Braeburn, Gala, Granny Smith, Golden Delicious, Honeycrisp, and Pink Lady.
 Golden Delicious and Honeycrisp are particularly good with pork.
-These two apples along with Granny Smith for a bit of tartness are used in this recipe.
+These two varieties along with Granny Smith apples for a bit of tartness are used in this recipe.

 Side Dishes for Pork Loin with Apples